lisanet/fx-upscale/README.md

 `mx-upscale` is a fast, Metal-based command-line tool for upscaling videos on macOS — optimized for Apple Silicon and modern GPUs.

+### Project renamed

+This tool was originally a fork of `fx-upscale`.
+Since then, I’ve added many new features that go far beyond what it used to be.
+Users who know the original tool might be confused about the differences, so I decided to rename this repository and tool to `mx-upscale` to better reflect the many changes and improvements it has gone through.
+Because `mx-upscale` uses MetalFX for its operations, the new name also highlights this foundation more clearly.

 ### ✅ Features